SoftUni-Internal/interactive-content/EN/01-Exam/01-Activation-Keys.md

 ### Input

-The first line of the input will be string and it will consist of **letters and numbers only**.
+The first line of the input will be a string and it will consist of **letters and numbers only**.

 After the first line, until the `Generate` command is given, you will be receiving strings.